CESARKODIAK/commands/README.md

 Examples
 --------
-Here are some of our favorite examples from the tests:
+Here are some of our favorite examples from the tests, **working today**:

 `assert "first item in 'hi','you' is equal to 'hi'"`